scottmillers/Terraform/README.md

 You need to ensure that the statefile referenced, in this case vpc,  has an output called `vpc_id`

-## How to manage changes to your modules without updating every environment
+## How to have a controlled deployment to different environment when you update a module

 If a module is modified all environments that reference that module will be updated.
 If you want to control the deployment of modules to each environment you have two options: